aonnoy/wized-filter-pagination/README.md

 | `w-filter-request`                     | _Wized Request Name_  | ✅           | Fires a Wized request to reload filtered content whenever a user clicks on it                                                |
 | `w-filter-pagination-current-variable` | _Wized Variable Name_ | ✅           | Ensures pagination resets to **page 1** when a search term is entered.
 Must match the correct Wized variable for pagination. |

-## Create Single Reset For Filter Category and its attributes list {#create-single-reset-for-filter-category-and-its-attributes-list}
+## Create Single Reset For Filter Category and its attributes list

 - This feature allows users to reset a specific filter category without affecting others.
 - It requires a **single link block element**, which will act as the reset trigger.